turingschool/front-end-curriculum/lessons/module-1/css-layout.md

 The `position` property in CSS will take elements out of the normal page flow, and should therefore be used sparingly.

 - **static**: Every element, by default, has a static position.
 When `position: static` is applied, the element will stick to the normal page flow.
 - **relative**: The element is positioned relative to its normal position.
-When `position: relative` is applied, an no other positioning attributes are, nothing will happen.
+When `position: relative` is applied, and no other positioning attributes are, nothing will happen.
 It is mainly used in conjunction with `position: absolute` on a child element.
 - **absolute**: An absolutely positioned element is completely removed from the normal flow.
 The adjacent sibling elements occupy its space.
   - An element whose position property is set to absolute or fixed is called an absolutely positioned element.
   - We can position an element to a specific place on the page, relative to one of its ancestor elements.